 The House of David is unique in how heavily photographed its members, grounds, and businesses were.
 Owing in part to the efforts of professional photographers Lewis Burgdoffer, William Connon, Gordon Holliday, and, especially, Henry "Harry" Kirkham, the colony has a bounty of images.

-The organization and digitization of photographs is an ongoing priority for the collection staff, bolstered by the hard work of volunteers!
+The organization and digitization of photographs is an ongoing priority for the Archives & Collections staff, bolstered by the hard work of volunteers!

 A before and after of the organizational progress made with the Photograph Collection.